vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 * ``environment_name`` - The name of the workshop environment.
 For now this is the same as the name of the namespace for the workshop environment.
 Don't rely on them being the same, and use the most appropriate to cope with any future change.
 * ``environment_token`` - The value of the token which needs to be used in workshop requests against the workshop environment.
 * ``workshop_namespace`` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances, and their service accounts, are created.
 It is the same namespace that shared workshop resources are created.
+* ``service_account`` - The name of a service account that can be used when creating deployments in the workshop namespace.
+* ``ingress_domain`` - The host domain under which hostnames can be created when creating ingress routes.
+* ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.
+* ``ingress_secret`` - The name of the ingress secret stored in the workshop namespace when secure ingress is being used.

 If you want to create additional namespaces associated with the workshop environment, embed a reference to ``$(workshop_namespace)`` in the name of the additional namespaces, with an appropriate suffix.
 Be mindful that the suffix doesn't overlap with the range of session IDs for workshop instances.

+When creating deployments in the workshop namespace, set the ``serviceAccountName`` of the ``Deployment`` resouce to ``$(service_account)``.
+This will ensure the deployment makes use of a special pod security policy set up by Educates.
+If this isn't used and the cluster imposes a more strict default pod security policy, your deployment may not work, especially if any image expects to run as ``root``.

 Overriding pod security policy
 ------------------------------